TeleType Co.: Global Positioning System integration

 The company recognized the simplicity and convenience of using PDAs for navigation purposes and used its experience in this domain to create its first GPS navigation software, which later evolved into a line of portable GPS devices.
-Seeking to combine the computing power of PDAs such as the Newton with the advanced capabilities of the GPS technology, TeleType created an application which served as an aid to navigation for aircraft pilots.
-This software gave the pilots the ability to create flight plans and avoid restricted areas, using the large touch screen Newton rather than the complicated button oriented small screen handheld systems offered at that time.
+Seeking to combine the computing power of PDAs such as Newton with the advanced capabilities of GPS technology, TeleType created an application that served as an aid to navigation for aircraft pilots.
+This software gave the pilots the ability to create flight plans and avoid restricted areas, using the large touch screen Newton rather than the complicated button-oriented small-screen handheld systems offered at that time.

 Later, the company expanded its aviation product to include street maps so that pilots could use the same device for flying and driving by easily switching from aviation mode to street mode.

 In 1998, TeleType Co. began marketing its GPS navigation software, targeting handheld devices running on the Windows CE operating system.
 The software was compatible with many types of devices, including PDAs and Pocket PCs.
 The software could also be installed on PCs running Windows 95/NT.

 In 1999 a software product addressed to airplane pilots was launched that added specific functionalities such as runway details and radio frequencies.

-In the late 1990' and early 2000 the company partnered with Geographic Data Technologies (GDT) which was later acquired by TeleAtlas, one of the market leaders for digitized maps, an agreement which made street level maps of U.S., Canada and 14 European countries available to TeletType Co.
-The company implemented these maps in its navigation solutions for the Apple Newton and Windows and Windows CE based systems.
+In the late 1990s and early 2000 the company partnered with Geographic Data Technologies (GDT) which was later acquired by TeleAtlas, one of the market leaders for digitized maps, an agreement that made street-level maps of U.S., Canada, and 14 European countries available to TeletType Co.
+The company implemented these maps in its navigation solutions for the Apple Newton and Windows and Windows CE-based systems.
 Currently the company partners with Navteq for U.S., Canada, and Mexico mapping.
 TeleType continued its development efforts offering the first solution to combine land, air, and water navigation in one integrated program.
-The company expanded to create a vehicle tracking solution called PocketTracker, combining GPS tracking and navigation in a Windows CE based PDA.
+The company expanded to create a vehicle tracking solution called PocketTracker, combining GPS tracking and navigation in a Windows CE-based PDA.
 The solution was launched in 2001.
-The software took advantage of the CDPD technology, one of the first wireless data technologies, allowing users to track in real time the positions of devices running TeleType's software and hardware.
+The software took advantage of the CDPD technology, one of the first wireless data technologies, allowing users to track in real-time the positions of devices running TeleType's software and hardware.
 From 2000 to 2007 the company introduced a series of portable navigation devices for street navigation.
-In 2008, TeleType launches one of the first GPS solutions aimed specifically at commercial drivers.
-The WorldNav Truck GPS product line began with a 3.5" touch screen GPS with the unique feature of interactively showing restricted roads in a bright pink color based on the size and weight of the vehicle in use.
+In 2008, TeleType launched one of the first GPS solutions aimed specifically at commercial drivers.
+The WorldNav Truck GPS product line began with a 3.5" touchscreen GPS with the unique feature of interactively showing restricted roads in a bright pink color based on the size and weight of the vehicle in use.
 The company then expanded the line to include 5" and 7" screens.
 This product line takes into account commercial restrictions and low bridge heights among other features when calculating routes.